vuquocan1987/QuizzApiWiki/RESTTful-API-description.md

 </summary>

 <bloquote>
-This chapter must provide a good overview of the Web API that your group is going to develop during the course.
+This chapter must provide a good overview of the Web API that your group is going to develop during the course, and some insight into the (imaginary) microservice architecture it will be a part of.
 You should not focus in implementation aspects such as database structure,  interfaces or the request/responses formats.
 We recommend that you look into existing APIs (see Related work below) before writing the description for your own API.

-In this Chapter you must describe JUST the RESTful API, NOT THE CLIENT.
-Remember that client and Web API should be totally decoupled.

 <h3>Chapter GOALS:</h3>
 <ol>
-<li> Understand what is an API</li>
+<li>Understand what is an API</li>
 <li>Describe the project topic API</li>
-<li>Describe how the API will be used in the project</li>
+<li>Describe how the API would be used as part of a larger architecture</li>
 </ol>
 </bloquote>